jonnymind/SIRPAS/Books/London_Mysteries.md

 | Prereq | Mentalism 3 |
 | DR | -1 |

-On success, the success margin of this manoeuvre gets added to the next attack **DP**.
+On success, the success margin of this maneuver gets added to the next attack **DP**.
 However, the modifier is lost if the character is forced to use any other action other than an attack of _mentalism_ (or _concentration_), or if the next attack fails.